Azure/azure-sdk/docs/cpp/design.md

 ### Structs and Classes

-> TODO: Should we use a meaningful prefix for each member name or for structures in general?

 {% include requirement/MUST id="cpp-design-naming-classname" %} name class types with all-lowercase.
 If part of the public API, place them in your SDK's namespace.
 If not, place the API in a "_details" namespace.
 For example:

 > TODO: Investigate if we can use nested namespace declarations like this on all the supported compilers in the Implementation section.